 Media organizations worldwide have recognized Michael Cargill for his excellence in business practices and the passion he has for his field by featuring him as a frequent guest and subject matter expert.
 His concern for local safety has led to features on local affiliates of ABC News, NBC News, Fox News, Telemundo, and YNN.
 Michael has achieved international exposure in such prestigious media outlets as the New York Times, BBC World News, CNN Money, Forbes Magazine, Huffington Post, Fox News, and Fox Business News.
 He has appeared in several TV shows and documentaries.

 Michael Cargill served his country honorably for over 12 years in the United States Army.
 He was stationed at Fort Benning, Norfolk Naval Base, and Fort Hood, and did tours in South Korea and Bosnia.
 Michael was awarded four Army Commendation Medals, eight Army Achievement Medals, and four Army Good Conduct Medals.
 He was qualified as an expert marksman and Airborne qualified as a parachutist.
 Michael instructed new recruits in Drill and Ceremony and guard duty.
 He also instructed musicians in the United States Armed Forces School of Music.
 Michael plays the trumpet, tuba, and trombone.
-While in the U.S. Army, he attended Troy University in Troy, Alabama, where he studied criminal justice.
+While in the U.S. Army, he studied criminal justice at Troy University in Alabama.